Ultimate Guide to Ultrasound Physics for FRCR Part 1 Explained

 1️⃣ What Is Ultrasound?

-Ultrasound uses high-frequency sound waves (not radiation) to create images.
+Ultrasound uses high-frequency sound waves (not radiation, unlike X-ray and CT imaging) to create images.

 -